After North Korea, emotional Rodman urges no politics for a day

 The 52-year-old angered many people in the United States with an interview last week in which he implied that Kenneth Bae, a U.S. missionary imprisoned by North Korea, was to blame for his incarceration rather than authorities there.

-Rodman, who calls himself a friend of North Korean dictator Kim Jong Un, apologized for the comments made during his visit to North Korea with a group of fellow U.S. basketball players.
+Rodman, who calls himself a friend of North Korean dictator Kim Jong Un, apologised for the comments made during his visit to North Korea with a group of fellow U.S. basketball players.

 Rodman was met by a throng of media as he made his way, flanked by burly bodyguards, through the airport terminal to a waiting car.